 Making sure your flock is comfortable in all seasons is crucial for their health.
 Take a close look at your budget coop and identify areas for improvement.
 In the winter, you’ll want to check for drafts and seal any unnecessary gaps, but be careful not to block your main ventilation points.
 Good airflow is essential year-round to prevent moisture buildup and respiratory issues.
 For hot summers, ensure there’s plenty of shade and consider adding a simple roof extension over the run.
 A well-protected coop that stays dry in the rain, cool in the heat, and cozy in the cold will keep your chickens happy and healthy for years to come.

-How to Make Your Coop Investment Last
+How to Make Your Small Chicken Coop Last for Years

 A chicken coop is more than just a box in your backyard; it's your flock's home, their sanctuary, and their protection from the elements and predators.
 Even if you're starting with a budget-friendly model, thinking of it as a long-term investment is the key to getting the most value for your money.
 A well-chosen coop will not only last for years but will also save you time, stress, and heartache down the road.